Utena - rescue

 In episode 37, Anthy tries to rescue Utena from Akio (telling her to flee the Academy) and fails.
 Utena does not want to be rescued.

-In episode 39, Utena symmetrically tries to rescue Anthy from Akio and fails.
+In episodes 38 and 39, Utena symmetrically tries to rescue Anthy from Akio and fails.
+Anthy does not want to be rescued either.
 Instead, each helps the other make a realization that leads to them leaving the Academy.
 Utena prefers cooperation and helping each other over exercising power to rescue another.

 After the end of the series, if Utena survives then somebody will have to take her to a hospital.
 She will be unable to move under her own power.
 She will need rescue.